History of the Northwoods Resort

 In keeping with Pam and Barb’s humor, one day while painting in a cabin, Pam jumped down from a chair and hit a tray full of paint.
 Paint flew, and with a shocked look Pam told Barb, “go get me some new clothes and the green machine.
 I’m dripping all over, so make it fast”.
 Barb returned with Ed and the green machine.
 He just couldn’t miss such a sight.
 After cleaning up most of the mess, we turned on the green machine.
 We were all concentrating on the paint clean-up and didn’t realize that the paint we were cleaning up with the green machine was actually being blown all over the living room!
 This is when Pam and Barb became known as “Lucy & Ethel”.
 We just couldn’t stop laughing.
 Many stories like this have taken place over the years.
 Some day we might even write a book about them for you to read.

 Erin married Jake Miller on December 30, 2011.
 It was a beautiful wedding.
 Jake is an avid outdoorsman and an all-around good worker.
 He fits right in.
-They have now relocated to Burns Harbor, Indiana, due to Jake’s promotion to Area Manager with Buffalo Wild Wings.
+They relocated to Burns Harbor, Indiana, due to Jake’s promotion to Area Manager with Buffalo Wild Wings.
+In Indiana, they welcomed two boys– Henry and Benjamin (2.5 years apart in age).

-Many of the guests that came to the resort in the 70’s are still coming back today.
-As for Ed, Pam, and Barb, we keep on keepin’ on, and look forward to your next visit.
-Thank you to all.
+Many of the guests that came to the resort in the 70’s are still coming back today!
+From our family to yours– Thank you making us your UP vacation destination!!